davidmarkclements/core-dump/Readme.md

 ## Getting a core file programatically

-Here's an example where we get a core is generated every 1000 HTTP requests:
+Here's a contrived example where a core is generated every 1000 HTTP requests:

 ```js
 var http = require('http')